id8lab/jupyter_lab1/README.md

 # Jupyter Tutorials
 # 1 Jupyter Mechanics

-TO USE the notebook altair_R please do the following:
+TO USE the notebook altair_R in Jupyter Lab please do the following:

      upload these 5 files:
         pd_rbase.py